blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

     plt.show()
 ```

-If you run the code as is, you should find that the optimizer rapidly finds the smallest value of the cost function $C(x) = (x-2)^2$ at (spoiler alert) $x=2$.
-Even for an absurd initial guess like $x_0 = 100$, the Metropolis-Hastings algorithm converges to the true solution in about 250 iterations.
+If you run the code as is, you should find that the optimizer rapidly finds the smallest value of the cost function $C(x) = (x-2)^2$ at...<br> ...drumroll, please...<br> $x=2$.<br>Even for an absurd initial guess like $x_0 = 100$, the Metropolis-Hastings algorithm converges to the true solution in about 250 iterations.

-{{< figure src="mcmc_demo_convergence.png" id="hiker" caption="Convergence of the Metropolis-Hastings algorithm for $C(x) = (x-2)^2$, with $x_0 = 100$." numbered=true >}}
+{{< figure src="mcmc_demo_convergence.png" id="convergence" caption="Convergence of the Metropolis-Hastings algorithm for $C(x) = (x-2)^2$, with $x_0 = 100$." numbered=true >}}

-This is a fun example, but it doesn't demonstrate the true power of this technique; after all, such a simple problem could have been solved using basic calculus.
+This is a fun example, but it really doesn't demonstrate the true power of this technique; after all, this trivial problem can be solved using basic calculus.
 What makes the MCMC approach so fascinating is its generality: it can explore parameter spaces of varying dimension, and the cost function need not be differentiable or continuous.
-For those interested in diving into the weeds, I would highly recommend checking out my [RJ-MCMC repository on GitHub](https://github.com/blakecole/mv-mcmc).
-It has a few really useful functions and clever [flourishes]({{< ref "2-mcmc-mv-swim/#flourishes" >}}) that pertain specifically to swim route optimization.

 ## Problem Setup
 ### Goal